Thinking of starting a social enterprise?

 - how will you manage demand.

 The results from your research will also be incorporated in the business plan.
-Our advisers can provide you with guidance and advice throughout the planning process.
+Our advisers can give you guidance and advice throughout the planning process, but we can also provide a business plan template specifically for social enterprises and a 12 month or 3 year cash flow forecasting model.
+Contact us to find out more.

 From researching and planning you will be able to determine how much initial start-up funding you will need and how long this will need to last until you receive any income.